-The negative or positive sign denotes whether the bet would pay out more than your wager or less than your wager.
+The negative or positive sign denotes whether the bet would pay out more or less than your original wager.
 In this example, if you bet on Team World and you win, your winnings would be more than you wagered.

 A positive sign denotes they believe the outcome is less likely.
 Sportsbooks also determine the number part of American odds based on that same factor.
 The higher the number, the less likely they believe the outcome is.